Hum Tumhare Hain Sanam: Soundtrack

-The film's soundtrack featured multiple composers, including Nadeem–Shravan, Nikhil–Vinay, Daboo Malik, Bappi Lahiri, Bali Brahmabhatt, and Sajid–Wajid, while the background score was composed by Uttam Singh.
-Lyrics were written by Sameer, Praveen Bhardwaj, Maya Govind, Kartik Awasthi, and Jalees Sherwani.
-According to the Indian trade website Box Office India, the soundtrack sold approximately 1.6 million units, making it the fifth highest-selling Bollywood album of the year.
-The title track "Hum Tumhare Hain Sanam," was noted for its similarity to Pakistani singer Hadiqa Kiani's 1998 song "Boohe Baariyan," leading to claims of musical plagiarism.
+The music was composed by Nadeem-Shravan, Nikhil–Vinay, Daboo Malik, Bappi Lahiri, Bali Brahmabhatt, and Sajid–Wajid.
+The lyrics were penned by Sameer, Praveen Bhardwaj, Maya Govind, Kartik Avasthi, and Jalees Sherwani.
+The background score was composed by Uttam Singh.
+According to the Indian trade website Box Office India, with around 20,00,000 units sold, this film's soundtrack album was the year's fifth highest-selling.
+The tune of the title song 'Hum Tumhare Hain Sanam' is similar to Pakistani singer Hadiqa Kiani's 1998 song "Boohe Baariyaan".